 Even if you have just 24 hours, your time in the Ecuadorian capital will be special.
 On this thrilling one-day itinerary, you'll take a trip on one of the most magical cable cars on the planet, wander through some of South America's best museums, and indulge in Ecuador's famous coffee and chocolate.

 City tours take you to key landmarks in Quito, like La Compañia, a gold-filled Jesuit church that took over 160 years to complete.
 Just north of the city, the Inti Ñan museum, which lies near the equator line, has interactive exhibits and demonstrations on water and energy.
 You can also learn about Andean culinary techniques during a private cooking class.

 Chat with a local specialist who can help organize your trip.

 There is something for everybody in Quito, and a hotel for every taste and sensibility.
 Top neighborhoods include the historic center and hip La Floresta.
-English is largely spoken at these hotels, with an attuned staff that understands the unique needs and expectations of foreign tourists.
+English is largely spoken at these hotels, with an attuned staff that understands foreign tourists' unique needs and expectations.
 Street noise can be a challenge in some places.
-If you’re a light sleeper, request an interior room and ear plugs are always a good idea.
+If you're a light sleeper, request an interior room; earplugs are always a good idea.
 WiFi and breakfasts are pretty much standard.